indirectas malos abuelos frases

 Setting boundaries can be tricky.
 You don’t want to come off as rude, but you also need to make your point clear.

 Redirecting conversations is also key.
-If a topic is getting too heated or off track, you can say, “Let’s talk about something else that’s also important.”
-This shifts the focus without causing a scene.
+If a topic’s getting too heated or off track, you can say, “Let’s talk about something else that’s also important.”
+Simple.
+It shifts the focus without causing a scene.

 Remember, the goal is to maintain a positive relationship while clearly expressing your needs.
 With these techniques, you can do just that.